EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 My take is that AI is the ultimate autocompletition tool, be it text, images, video 3D structure (I foresee a huge potential in this field), nothing else.
 So far AGI is a milestone that remains distant in the future and we don't know if it is achievable.

-Don't get me wrong, there is an AI bubble, and the bubble will burst and only those companies with the potential to change the game forever will remain.
+Don't get me wrong, there is an AI overhype, but it will stop when companies realize AI's true capabilities.
+The bubble will burst and only those companies with the potential to change the game forever will remain.
 Tools like Sora, Midjourney, ChatGPT, Eleven Labs or Watson.

 It is up to them to decide the pace at which this transition will take place despite what the market is trying to shove down your throat.

 {{< figure src="images/ai-bubble-explosion-meme.jpg" class="md-local-image" alt="dragon ball meme about the AI bubble bursting" >}}

-My prediction regarding the AI bubble, is that all other companies that don't have their own unique neural networks or some intellectual property to protect them, are going to cannibalize and commoditize themselves, crashing the market in the process, and that, when the AI bubble bursts, a lot of people are going to lose money in the process.
+My prediction regarding the AI bubble, is that all other companies that don't have their own unique neural networks or some intellectual property to protect them, are going to cannibalize and commoditize themselves, crashing the market in the process, and that, when the AI bubble bursts and AI overhype ends, a lot of people are going to lose money in the process.